Our Global Reach

 Today, Michigan Law's internationalism is reflected in its leadership in international, comparative, and foreign law, as well as in the global perspective that the faculty bring to their teaching and scholarship regardless of their fields of specialization.
 Our focus on global issues and perspectives is pervasive and imbues the entire curriculum and our comprehensive law library collection.

 In this era of global interconnectedness, virtually every area of the law is being—or has been—internationalized.
-As the first top law school to require Transnational Law, Michigan ensures that its students explore the fluidity of the boundaries between domestic and international law and the foundations of law at the international level.
+Michigan ensures that its students explore the fluidity of the boundaries between domestic and international law and the foundations of law at the international level.
 Students can then choose from a tremendous range of international, comparative, and foreign courses, externships and internships, student activities, and clinical experience involving cross-border issues.
 Michigan's global law library collection supports every aspect of the curriculum and scholarship.